 We photographed this rather cheeky-looking lad and his horse at the lively Sunday Animal Market in the town of Karakol in Kyrgyzstan.
 The town lies on the eastern side of Lake Issyk-Kul, the tenth-largest lake in the world.
 Once a colonial outpost on the fringes of the Tsarist Russian Empire, today Karokol attracts hikers and tourists.

 These three playful girls popped out of their home to say hello in Kon Ro Bang, a small village on the outskirts of Kon Tum in Vietnam’s Central Highlands.

-Often in many countries, it is quite difficult to get photos of people, especially adults but this is definitely not the case in Bangladesh.
+Often in many countries, it is quite difficult to get photos of people, especially adults but this is definitely not the case in Bangladesh where the people were some of the friendliest we have met.
 It seemed to us as if every Bangladeshi we came across wanted us to take their photo.
 Getting a Bangladeshi to smile and relax was sometimes tricky but we soon found out that if one of us stood behind the other (and the camera) and made a stupid face we would manage to get a more natural pose.
 This is what we eventually did with this old man who wanted us to take this photo but would stand to attention and look rather stern every time we went to do so.